marcus67/little_brother/README.md

 *   There is a Docker image available (currently for the slave only) which makes it really easy to run a slave on a Linux host with a Docker deamon available.

-*   There is a helper application ([LittleBrotherTaskbar](https://github.com/marcus67/little_brother_taskbar)) to display the remaining playtime of a monitored user.
+*   The application uses voice generation to inform the user over impending logouts.
+Also these spoken messages are internationalized.
+Optionally, users can be notified using four different popup tools.
+Note that this functionality of the `LittleBrother` application has been replaced by the `LittleBrotherTaskbar.`

 ## Architecture